watusi/jquery-mobile-iscrollview/README.md

 The demo uses this version of iScroll.
 The standard iScroll is also available in directory in `demo/iscroll-cubiq.js`.
-This file may also in the future contain other changes made to iScroll by WatusiWare Corporation.You can obtain a current copy of this version of iScroll from: https://github.com/watusi/iscroll Please use the "watusi" branch (the default branch for this repository).
+This file may also in the future contain other changes made to iScroll by WatusiWare Corporation.You can obtain a current copy of this version of iScroll from:
+`https://github.com/watusi/iscroll` Please use the `watusi` branch (the default branch for this repository).

 You can use this special version of iScroll with other projects.
 If an external script does not override the dimension-getting functions in iScroll, it will act just like the standard iScroll.

+---

 Usage
 -----
 The most basic usage of this widget is simple: just add a `data-iscroll` attribute to a container.
-This is the iScroll wrapper.
-The first child of the wrapper will be scrolled.
+All content inside this container will be scrolled.

+Note that iScroll scrolls only the first child of it's wrapper.
+However, by default, this widget automatically creates a protective `<div>` around all children of the wrapper.
+If, for some reason, you do not want the widget to create this protective container, set the `createScroller` option to `false`.

-It does not use the typical JQuery Mobile `data-role="something"` attribute, because a common use case would be to use a `data-role="content"` div as the container, and, of course, you can't have two `data-role` attributes on the same element.
+The widget does not use the typical JQuery Mobile `data-role="something"` attribute, because a common use case would be to use a `data-role="content"` `<div>` as the container, and, of course, you can't have two `data-role` attributes on the same element.